0101010KingofCode0101010/universal-ad-bypasser/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The ultimate companion for your ad-blocker.
-This script combines a massive, auto-updating domain blocklist with precise, keyword-based filtering to defeat even the most aggressive, self-hosted anti-adblock scripts.
+The ultimate companion for your ad-blocker, now featuring an **Instant-On Interception Engine** to defeat the most aggressive, time-sensitive anti-adblock scripts.

 ---

-## ✨ NEW in v2.1: The Hybrid Blocking Engine!
+## ✨ NEW in v2.2: The Instant-On Interception Engine!

-This version introduces a powerful **dual-check mechanism**, getting the best of both worlds:

-1.  **Precision Keyword Filtering (Your `MANUAL_BLOCKLIST`):**
-    *   **How:** Scans the *entire URL* for specific keywords (like `adblock`, `anti-adblock`).
-    *   **Why:** This is the "scalpel".
-It catches tricky, self-hosted scripts (e.g., `domain.com/js/anti-adblock.js`) that broad-spectrum blockers miss.
-This is what makes it work on sites like `lxmanga`.

-2.  **Broad Domain Blocking (The `REMOTE_BLOCKLIST`):**
-    *   **How:** Checks the *domain name* against a massive, auto-updating list of tens of thousands of known ad/tracker domains.
-    *   **Why:** This is the "shotgun".
-It provides comprehensive, high-performance blocking of common ad networks.

-This hybrid engine ensures maximum compatibility and blocking power, crushing both common ads and site-specific anti-adblock.
+Some websites are tricky.
+They run an anti-adblock check the *instant* the page starts loading, trying to win the "race" against blocker scripts.
+Version 2.2 is engineered to win that race, every time.

+**How it works:**
+1.  **Instant Activation:** The moment the script runs, its core blocking functions (`fetch`, `XHR`) are *immediately* activated.
+There is zero delay.
+2.  **Priority Blocking:** It instantly starts blocking using a small, high-priority list of known anti-adblock "bait" domains and keywords.
+3.  **Background Hydration:** While the priority shield is active, the script silently fetches and "hydrates" the massive community blocklist in the background for comprehensive protection.

+This new architecture ensures that no anti-adblock script can slip through during the first few milliseconds of page load.

 ## 🚀 Features

--   **✅ Hybrid Blocking Engine:** Catches both broad ad-networks and specific anti-adblock scripts.
+-   **✅ Instant-On Interception Engine:** Wins the race against the fastest anti-adblock scripts.
--   **✅ Auto-Updating Blocklist:** Stays current with thousands of rules from community sources.
+-   **✅ Hybrid Blocking Power:** Combines a high-priority manual list with a massive, auto-updating community list.
 -   **✅ Your Ad-Blocker's Best Friend:** Works perfectly alongside uBlock Origin, AdGuard, etc.
--   **✅ Defeats Aggressive Anti-Adblock:** The #1 reason to use this script.
 -   **✅ Kills Popups & Pop-unders.**
--   **✅ Lightweight & Fast:** Caches the blocklist for instant performance.
+-   **✅ Lightweight & Fast:** Caches the main blocklist and uses an efficient, instant-on approach.

 ## 🔧 Installation

 1. You need a userscript manager like **[Tampermonkey](https://www.tampermonkey.net/)**.
-2. Click the link below to install the latest version:
+2. Click the link below to get the latest, most powerful version:

     **➡️ [Install Universal Ad-Bypasser](https://github.com/0101010KingofCode0101010/universal-ad-bypasser/raw/main/universal-ad-bypasser.user.js)**